Difference Between Quid and Shilling

 What is a Quid?

 Quid is a slang word used for the currency of the UK – the British pound sterling.
 A quid is equal to 100 pence.
-It is believed to emerge from a Latin phrase “quid pro quo” (something for something).
+It is believed to emerge from the Latin phrase “quid pro quo” (something for something).
 It is said that the word quid originated in the late 17th century.

 Some scholars believed that the Italian immigrants must have originated the word because of the gold and silver coins named ‘scudo” used in Italy.
-Few others believe that the paper money which was originated in the Royal mint paper mill in Quidhampton(a village in Wiltshire) was called quid.
+Few others believe that the paper money originated in the Royal mint paper mill in Quidhampton(a village in Wiltshire) was called quid.

 Usage in a sentence: the pant cost him 500 quid.